PX4/PX4-Devguide/en/ros/mavros_offboard.md

 		rate.sleep();
 }
 ```
 The rest of the code is pretty self explanatory.
-We attempt to switch to offboard mode after which we arm the quad to allow it to fly.
-We space out the service calls by 5 seconds so as to not flood the autopilot with the requests.
-In the same loop we continue sending the requested pose at the appropriate rate.
+We attempt to switch to *Offboard* mode, after which we arm the quad to allow it to fly.
+We space out the service calls by 5 seconds so to not flood the autopilot with the requests.
+In the same loop, we continue sending the requested pose at the appropriate rate.

 > **Tip** This code has been simplified to the bare minimum for illustration purposes.
-In larger systems, it is often useful to create a new thread which will be in charge of periodically publishing the setpoint.
+In larger systems, it is often useful to create a new thread which will be in charge of periodically publishing the setpoints.